Download the model release form (PDF) to grant the MFA permission to use your photograph to promote Museum programs.

 As part of the Community Arts Initiative, we invite artists to collaborate with community youth to create a work of art inspired by the Museum’s encyclopedic collection.

-These sites offer information for art educators and parents on the educational benefits of visiting museums and encouraging artistic exploration.
+These websites offer information for art educators and parents on the educational benefits of visiting museums and encouraging artistic exploration.

 This section of the Harvard Family Research Project Web site explores using children's storybooks with family involvement themes to engage families in their children's education.
 The HFRP's complementary learning philosophy encourages partnerships among families, schools, and community-based organizations (such as museums) to support learning.